8kevin24/recipes-fat-analysis/README.md

 # Recipes and Ratings: Data Analysis and Predictive Model of Saturated Fat Percentage
 By Kevin Zhu
 ## Project Overview
-This is a data science project on investigating how different factors affect the saturated fat percentage for a recipe The datasets used for this project can be find [here](https://dsc80.com/project3/recipes-and-ratings/food.com)
+This is a data science project investigating how different factors affect the saturated fat percentage for a recipe.
+The datasets used for this project can be found [here](https://dsc80.com/project3/recipes-and-ratings/food.com).

 ---
 ## Investigating Topic and Introduction